Summer rolls around every year and it’s quite an exciting thing!

 After plenty of adventures in hot and/or humid places (like the Amazon rainforest, Hawaii, Hong Kong, Thailand, Europe in the summer, Death Valley, the list goes on and on!), I’ve curated a list of must-have items that will surely help you have the best time in hot climates.

-This post isn’t meant to be a summer packing list.
-Instead, the items listed below have proven themselves to be indispensable and extremely useful, whether you’re island hopping in Southeast Asia, exploring the jungles in South America, or hiking in the rainforests of Hawaii.
+This post isn’t meant to be a complete summer packing list.
+Instead, the items listed below are those that have proven themselves to be indispensable and extremely useful, whether you’re island hopping in Southeast Asia, exploring the jungles in South America, or hiking in the rainforests of Hawaii.

 *Please note: All of the products listed in this post are my personal tried and true recommendations and may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running.
 Thanks!